carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 For SATA drives and the like, the speeds are so low that the cache is not a bottleneck, but for high-speed NVMe drives, the cache can be a bottleneck.

 To alleviate this, we could use direct storage access (`O_DIRECT` on NIX systems and `FILE_FLAG_NO_BUFFERING` on Windows systems), bypassing the operating system cache.
-Previous projects have shown that this is a requirement to reach the maximum throughput of the storage.
+Previous projects indicate that direct storage access is necessary to achieve maximum throughput.
 It's a non-trivial task, as it requires the data to be aligned correctly and the sizes to be multiples of the block size of the storage, which is why it's being left for future work.

 ## Deeper investigation of the Windows performance